 Kessler's brain injury program is an outpatient day program run by an interdisciplinary team.
 Patients attend as many as five days a week, depending on individual needs.

 The length of stay is expected to be two to three months for patients who are admitted after their acute rehab stay, and less for patients who have been released to the community and are experiencing problems.

 Cognitive and other types of disabilities caused by brain injury may be invisible to many people because the patients look good, Carnevale says.
-That's particularly true with adolescents, who place high priority on appearance.
+That's particularly true with adolescents, who place a big priority on appearance.

-"Adolescents have a real desire to get back into the swing of things and not lose pace with their peer group.
+"Adolescents have a real desire to be back with their friends, to get back into the swing of things and not lose pace with their peer group.
 This can be a real problem if they aren't able to compete when they go back," he explains.

 For example, if patients are unable to compete in school when they return after an injury, they may be in for failures that could cause anxiety disorders in addition to their head injuries.

 Kessler's program aims to provide early intervention to lessen secondary complications of brain injury.
 The program includes the following:

 In the hospital setting, brain injury patients tend to deny the long-term effects of their injury.
 In the case of adolescents returning to school, they haven't been studying in the acute care hospital and don't know if they can remember what they read, if their ability to pay attention has been impaired, or if they are still able to organize and write a term paper.